Young-ook/data-lab-on-wsl/examples/airflow/README.md

 ![wsl-jupyter-airflow-login](../../images/wsl-jupyter-airflow-login.png)

 ## Integrate MLflow with Airflow
+MLflow excels at managing the machine learning lifecycle, including experiment tracking, model management, and serving.
+However, it doesn't provide powerful features for workflow management and automation and ideal capabilities for orchestrating complex data pipelines.
+Apache Airflow, on the other hand, is an open-source platform for developing, scheduling, and monitoring batch-oriented workflows.
+Airflow’s extensible Python framework enables you to build workflows connecting with virtually any technology.
+A web interface helps manage the state of your workflows.
+MLflow and Airflow are two pivotal tools in the MLOps ecosystem, each serving distinct purposes that complement one another when integrated.
+In this example, we will learn how to integrate Airflow and MLflow for automatic ML lifecycle management.

 Go to the *Cluster Activity*, and verify your Airflow standalone cluster is healty.
 ![wsl-jupyter-airflow-cluster-status](../../images/wsl-jupyter-airflow-cluster-status.png)